ampproject/amphtml/extensions/amp-story/amp-story.md

 ### Metadata guidelines

-Metadata attributes display a preview of the story across the AMP stories ecosystem, such as rendering an engaging preview link in the bookend of a related stories.
-These attributes future-proof your story for rich, embedded experience AMP stories surfaces to come.
+Metadata attributes display a preview of the story across the Web Stories ecosystem, such as rendering an engaging preview link in the bookend of a related stories.
+These attributes future-proof your story for rich, embedded experience Web Stories surfaces to come.

 These metadata attributes supplement and do not replace any Structured Data (e.g. JSON-LD) on the page.
-We still recommend adding [Structured Data](https://developers.google.com/search/docs/data-types/article#amp-sd) to all your AMP pages, including AMP stories.
+We still recommend adding [Structured Data to your Web Stories](https://developers.google.com/search/docs/guides/enable-web-stories#implement).

 #### `publisher-logo-src` guidelines